ppicazo97/Physics-Informed-Machine-Learning-for-Kinetic-Identification-of-Reaction-Mechanisms/README.md

 ## Methodology

-ML-KIRM is designed to bridge data-driven modeling with physically meaningful kinetic representations.
+ML-RKIM is designed to bridge data-driven modeling with physically meaningful kinetic representations.
 The framework consists of three primary steps:

 1. Construction of a neural network with **physics-informed activation functions** representing candidate kinetic mechanisms
 2. Training of the model using experimental or synthetic time-series data